yuuiko/AquaTouch/README.md

 ### React to [issues](https://github.com/yuuiko/AquaTouch/issues/) (with a thumbs up, etc.) to increase it's priority.

-### View the [changelog](https://github.com/yuuiko/AquaTouch/blob/master/changelog.md) for the next version of AQT (as of now).
+### View the [changelog](https://github.com/yuuiko/AquaTouch/blob/master/changelog.md) for completed progress on the next version of AQT.

-Currently not actively working on AQT as I need to graduate soon.
-Sorry for delays!